FatemaZahra/virtualisation122/README.md

 Virtualisation creates a simulated, or virtual, computing environment as opposed to a physical environment.
 Virtualisation often includes computer-generated versions of hardware, operating systems, storage devices and more.
 This allows organisations to partition a single physical computer or server into several virtual machines.
 Each virtual machine can then interact independently and run different operating systems or applications while sharing the resources of a single host machine.

+### Benefits

+- Virtualization can increase IT agility, flexibility and scalability while creating significant cost savings.
+- Greater workload mobility, increased performance and availability of resources, automated operations – they’re all benefits of virtualization that make IT simpler to manage and less costly to own and operate.

 ## Commands used in Linux

 - To find out the name of OS